harmesy/harmesy.github.io/_posts/2015-11-01-careful_when_adding_a_not_null_column.md

 If you're on PostgreSQL (or MySQL to some extent) everything goes fine.
 If you're running SQLite however, it's another story.

+{% highlight shell %}
-`rake aborted!
+rake aborted!
 StandardError: An error has occurred, this and all later migrations canceled:

-SQLite3::SQLException: Cannot add a NOT NULL column with default value NULL: ALTER TABLE "example_table" ADD "column" varchar NOT NULL`
+SQLite3::SQLException: Cannot add a NOT NULL column with default value NULL: ALTER TABLE "example_table" ADD "column" varchar NOT NULL
+{% endhighlight %}

 For some reason on SQLite databases you cannot add a column with a NOT NULL constraint to an existing table without setting a default value, even if there's no data in the table.